 To the extent that demand exceeds the number of available seats for any given grade, the Administration will conduct a public, system-generated, grade-level lottery.
-The public lottery will take place within two weeks of the date of the spring FTE count.
-The result of the lottery for first grade students and above will be a numerical waitlist.
+The result of the lottery for first-grade students and above will be a numerical waitlist.
 The school will use the waitlist to offer available seats to students on a grade-by-grade basis as they become available.

 The waitlist is not carried over to subsequent years.
-No vacant seats will be filled after October 3rd.
+No vacant seats will be filled after October Count Day.

 LTA accepts students without discrimination against any Federally protected class, including students with disabilities.